d2l-ai/d2l-en/chapter_appendix_math/ab-testing.md

 Let us walk through the details of each step together!

-### Step 1: Stating a null hypotheses by choosing a metrics
+### Step 1: Stating A Null Hypotheses by Choosing A Metrics

 How to measure a given product design change make a difference or not?
 First, choosing the corrected metrics will navigate us to a rigorous destination.
 Here are some common choice of metrics in practice: